Bosh, Chris

 -

-p.58 – “It wasn’t phycial prowess that gave Maddux his edge.
+p.58 – “It wasn’t physical prowess that gave Maddux his edge.
 It was his mental advantage.
 He knew every single hitter’s tendencies and weaknesses, he knew how they hit against him and even how he’d pitched them the last time they faced each other.
 Like a chess grand master, he’d played out at-bats before the game even started.
 He’d beaten 80 percent of the hitters he faced with his mind– with his focus and preparation and understanding of the game– before they’d even stepped into the batter’s box.”

 -